-This week’s photo challenge is Home: “share a picture that evokes HOME for you.“ Apart from my family–the one I was born to, and the one that grew around me over the years–my home is the garden that hugs our house.
+This week’s photo challenge is Home: “share a picture that evokes HOME for you.“ Apart from my family–the one I was born to, and the one that grew around me over the years–my home is the garden that embraces our house.

 When I garden, I imagine myself the Little Prince, tending his planet against the catastrophe of the baobabs.
 Last year, I joined the Wildlife Sanctuary Program with the Audubon Society of Northern Virginia, and that made me more observant and thoughtful about the environment I build.
 Here is my little planet and the creatures it shelters each year.